February 13, 1979, windstorm

 The February 13, 1979, windstorm was a natural phenomenon which happened in the West Coast region of Canada and the Pacific Northwest.
 During the early morning, an intense wave cyclone moved across southern Vancouver Island in British Columbia.
 South of the low center, a strong atmospheric pressure gradient was carried across Washington, with associated high winds.
 With a cold airflow moving toward the northeast interacting with the high terrain of the Olympic Mountains, a lee low developed east of the Olympics.
 The mesoscale low caused a particularly intense pressure gradient across the Kitsap Peninsula region.

 Wind velocity

-At 6 mb (mililbars) over 8 miles, the geostrophic wind potential easily exceeded 200 knots (roughly translating to about 100 knots in a geostrophic flow over the Earth's rough surface, or 115 mph).
+At 6 mb (millibars) over 8 miles, the geostrophic wind potential easily exceeded 200 knots (roughly translating to about 100 knots in a geostrophic flow over the Earth's rough surface, or 115 mph).
 As reported by the crew of the Hood Canal Bridge, average winds reached at least 80 mph out of the south, with gusts in the triple digits.
 The wind velocities were cross-checked on two different anemometers at the bridge control tower.